phpdev-uk/version-control-git/README.md

-# version-control-git
+# Version Control with Git

-Version Control with Git
+Workshop notes for an upcoming training course on Version Control with Git.